skooch/web-tooling-benchmark/docs/in-depth.md

 and only measures the throughput of the actual transformations.
 The parser is tested separately by the `babylon` benchmark below.

-## babel-minify

-[Babel Minify](https://github.com/babel/minify) is an ES2015+ aware minifier based on the Babel toolchain.
-It is written as a set of Babel plugins.

-This benchmark stresses the babel minifier on the (concatenated) JavaScript source for the ES2015 test in the [Speedometer](https://browserbench.org/Speedometer) 2.0 benchmark.

 ## babylon

 [Babylon](https://github.com/babel/babylon) is the frontend for the Babel transpiler and